-However, understanding how the local concentration occurs and, in turn, the underlying particle acceleration and transport mechanisms requires a concerted observational--modeling approach that links the various emission features to the highly coupled plasma dynamics and particle processes, which has been heretofore elusive.
+However, understanding how the local concentration occurs and, in turn, the underlying particle acceleration and transport mechanisms requires a concerted observational-modeling approach that links the various emission features to the highly coupled plasma dynamics and particle processes, which has been heretofore elusive.
 Here, we use a novel macroscopic MHD and particle model (after \citealt{Kong2019}) to produce not only a distribution of thermal plasma in a realistic flare geometry but also a spatially, spectrally, and temporally resolved distribution of energetic electrons throughout the flare region.
-The model makes it possible, for the first time, to compare the model outputs with multi-wavelength imaging spectroscopy observations that trace both the heated plasma and nonthermal electrons.
+The model makes it possible, for the first time, to compare the model outputs with multiwavelength imaging spectroscopy observations that trace both the heated plasma and nonthermal electrons.
 The paper is organized as follows.
-Section~\ref{sec:obs} discusses the multi-wavelength observations and analysis.
+Section~\ref{sec:obs} discusses the multiwavelength observations and analysis.
 Section~\ref{sec:model} describes the MHD, particle, and emission modeling setup and results.
-Section~\ref{sec:discussion} put both the observational and modeling results into a coherent physical context and discuss their implications.
-For the sake of readability, extensive technical details for X-ray and microwave data analysis and numerical modeling are included in the Appendix.
+Section~\ref{sec:discussion} puts both the observational and modeling results into a coherent physical context and discusses their implications.
+For the sake of readability, extensive technical details for X-ray and microwave data analysis and numerical modeling are included in the Appendices.